Hamlin’s recovery continues, still in critical condition

 In providing their daily update on Hamlin, the Bills said the player continues to breathe on his own but remains in critical condition at the University of Cincinnati Medical Center.
 Hamlin took a major step forward in his recovery on Friday when he was taken off a ventilator and showed an ability to speak.

-The 24-year-old also made a brief live videoconference appearance Friday for his teammates, making several hands signs and saying, “Love you boys.”
+The 24-year-old also made a brief live videoconference appearance Friday for his teammates, making several hand signs and saying, “Love you boys.”

 Hamlin went into cardiac arrest and his heart stopped on Monday night after making what appeared to be a routine tackle in the first quarter against the Bengals.
 The game was initially suspended before officially being canceled later in the week.